-Burdock root is a underground tuber of greater burdock plant that found its use as a vegetable and medicinal herb.
+Burdock root is an underground tuber of the greater burdock plant that found its use as a vegetable and medicinal herb.
 The plant burdock is a short biennial which believed to be native to Northern Europe and Siberia.
-In Japan, popular as gobo, it has been cultivated at larger scale as a major root herb since earlier times.
-In the nature, however, burdock sighted as a wild, easy-growing, hardy plant existing in almost any parts of the planet.
+In Japan, popular as gobo, it has been cultivated on a larger scale as a major root herb since earlier times.
+In the botany, however, the burdock is viewed as a wild, easy-growing, hardy plant existing in almost all parts of the planet.

 Botanically, burdock belongs to the family of Asteraceae; in the genus of Arctium, and known scientifically as Arctium lappa.

 |Burdock roots.
 Note for woody, firm roots with crispy white color flesh.